-[5 points] The project proposal is due Monday, November 11th 11:59pm to Gradescope.
-As the main purpose of this proposal is to receive feedback from the instructors on your project, you will get full credit on it if you complete it, provided all the information below is included.
+[5 points] As the main purpose of this proposal is to receive feedback from the instructors on your project, you will get full credit on it if you give all the information listed below.
 Your proposal should be submitted as a pdf (see the provided project template) and have sections for:

-- Group members - Motivation: Brieflyintroduce the problem you are planning to work on, with at least one link and brief description of a proposed dataset or benchmark you plan on using. (what is n, p, sets of features, ...) - Related Work: Include at least one citation (does not have to be a publication, can be a website or blog post) and one paragraph description of prior work related to your project. - Problem Formulation: Describe how you will be framing your problem as a machine learning task. - Methods: Describe the methods you plan on using or improving upon. - Evaluation: How you intend to evaluate your methods. - Project plan: Provide a rough timeline of your project work schedule, including which team members are responsible for what portions of the project.
+- Group members and Team name - Home pod - Motivation: Briefly introduce the problem you are planning to work on - Data set Briefly describe your proposed dataset (what is n, p, sets of features, ...)
+Provide a link to the data. - Related Work: Include at least one citation (does not have to be a publication, can be a website or blog post) and one paragraph description of prior work related to your project. - Problem Formulation: Describe how you will frame your problem as a machine learning task. - Methods: List the methods you plan on using or improving upon. - Evaluation: How do you intend to evaluate your methods?
+Be precise about the loss function. - Project plan: Provide a rough timeline of your project work schedule, including which team members are responsible for what portions of the project.